sdevisch/hello_spark/docs/03_serialization.md

 - When to stay in Spark vs convert to NumPy/pandas
 - NumPy operations that stay in C vs those that cross into Python

-### Key takeaways
+### Key takeaways (recap)
 - Prefer native Spark functions over Python UDFs
-- Enable Arrow for faster Spark↔pandas conversions
+- Enable Arrow for faster Spark↔pandas conversions; use Arrow when moving to pandas
 - Stay within one framework as long as possible
 - Avoid `.tolist()` and frequent scalar extraction in tight loops